-For comparability, in Table A5 of Appendix A.5, we replicate the optimal portfolio implied by the complete spanning approach of Baxter and Jermann (1997).
-That is, we replicate the authors' main result, but correct the VAR misspecification.
-Raw point estimates in the table implicates that the authors original claim, that the home country bias is generally worsened by the human capital hedging motive since, the table shows, for some countries we obtain the opposite effect as Bottazzi, Pesenti and van Wincoop (1996).
-On the other hand, confidence intervals show that there is substantial uncertainty about optimal portfolio, and that human capital hedging can potentially generate large home country bias.
-This finding also reconciles the discrepancy between the optimal portfolios estimated in Baxter and Jermann (1997), and Bottazzi, Pesenti, and van Wincoop (1996).
+For comparability, in Table A5 of Appendix A.6, we replicate the optimal portfolio implied by the complete spanning approach of Baxter and Jermann (1997).
+That is, we replicate the authors' main result, but after correcting their VAR misspecification (i.e. we use the VAR specification in Row (8) of Table 6).
+Raw point estimates indicate that the authors' original claim, i.e. that the home country bias is generally worsened by the human capital hedging motive, is not generally supported by the data: the table shows that, for some countries, we obtain exactly the opposite effect.
+Moreover, confidence intervals show that there is substantial uncertainty about optimal portfolios constructed with this approach, and that human capital hedging can potentially generate large home country bias.